pzivich/Delicatessen/docs/index.rst

 Additionally, this variance estimator is robust.

 While M-Estimation is a powerful tool, the derivatives and matrix algebra can quickly become unwieldy.
-This is where `deli` comes in. `deli` takes stacked estimating equations and data and works through all the necessary calculations.
+This is where `delicatessen` comes in. `delicatessen` takes stacked estimating equations and data and works through all the necessary calculations.
 Therefore, M-Estimation can be more widely adopted without needing to solve every derivative for your particular problem.
 We can let the computer do all that hard work of finding the roots and numerically approximating the derivatives for us.

 Contents: